 Munro, M., and E. Walcott-Hackshaw.
 Reinterpreting the Haitian Revolution And Its Cultural Aftershocks.
 University of the West Indies Press, 2006.

-Nesbitt, N. Universal Emancipation: The Haitian Revolution and the Radical Enlightenment.
-University of Virginia Press, 2008.
+Nesbitt, Nick.
+Universal Emancipation: The Haitian Revolution and the Radical Enlightenment.
+The University of Virginia Press, 2008.

 Nessler, Graham Townsend.
 “A Failed Emancipation?
 The Struggle for Freedom in Hispaniola during the Haitian Revolution, 1789–1809,” 2011.

 Nicholls, David.
 From Dessalines to Duvalier: Race, Colour, and National Independence in Haiti.
 Rutgers University Press, 1996.